 I did enjoy Tacoma, it was a compelling story though short and I felt as though it had the potential to be expanded upon.
 The AR concept for showcasing the narrative was perfect and the presentation of the general game was solid.
 I did have crippling issues getting the game to run at first which wrecked the experience and it was short.
 This is disappointing to me as I really do enjoy these story based games and this one was borderline hitting the right marks.
 I feel as though this type of storytelling is a space in gaming that I want to see more of.
 It's a fine experience if it runs well and just those couple issues really took away from my experience.

-Review Done on Tacoma for Xbox One
+Tacoma Review on Xbox One

 Review Code Provided by Squire